indie-master/marzban-shop/README.md

    chmod +x install.sh
    sudo ./install.sh
    ```
+2. The installer can configure nginx/Let’s Encrypt if you supply a domain, or you can skip nginx and set it up later manually using `nginx/*.example` and `mnginx`.
-2. Follow the prompts to fill in key `.env` values and configure nginx.
+3. Follow the prompts to fill in key `.env` values (copied from `.env.example`) and optional goods.
-3. After installation, you can manage the bot with `mshop` and nginx with `mnginx`.
+4. After installation, you can manage the bot with `mshop` and nginx with `mnginx`.

 ## Configuration

 ### Environment file (`.env`)
-A template `.env` with placeholders is included in the repo.
+The repository ships `.env.example` with placeholders; copy it to `.env` during installation (the installer will offer to do this).
+Real `.env` values are not tracked in git.
 Key settings:
 - `BOT_TOKEN` – Telegram bot token
 - `SHOP_NAME` – Shop display name
 - `TEST_PERIOD` – Enable/disable trial button (`true`/`false`)